Blenheim Horse Trials

 Blenheim began in 1990, after the three-day event held at Chatsworth was ended.
 The venue has since become popular both for national and international events, beginning in 1994 with the FEI European Young Rider Championships.

 In 2003, Blenheim hosted the Asia-Pacific Championships as a qualifier for the 2004 Athens Olympics.
 Sixteen nations were represented and several European, World, and Olympic Champions competed.
 The winner, Pippa Funnell, became the first rider to win three times at the venue.
 Pippa Funnell won yet again at the 2004 Blenheim Horse Trials, on her stallion, Viceroy.

 In 2005, Blenheim hosted the European Eventing Championship.

 Blenheim also hosts an 8 and 9 year old CIC*** class, which now incorporates the British 8 and 9 year old National Championship.

-A world class international equestrian event and a great day out with family and friends!
-There is much to do on all days in addition to the showcase eventing classes, such as complimentary displays and demonstrations, competitions for grassroots riders, a fun ride and of course a plethora of shops, food outlets, bars and entertainments, all within the magnificent grounds of Blenheim Palace.